-See our directory for more eateries in the Keremeos area.
+See the Business Listings below for more eateries in the Keremeos area.

 Billy’s Family Restaurant

 A Princeton institution, Billy’s has been a favoured stop just off Highway 3 for generations of travellers who appreciate family-friendly fare.
 The restaurant was named for the notorious Gentleman Bandit Bill Miner, a Princeton resident until his fateful heist in Kamloops.
 Since then, the restaurant has been a nostalgic stop for history buffs and families alike.
 Billy’s is a no-frills type of traditional diner, but boy is the food ever quality.
 You’ll never leave Billy’s disappointed or hungry, for that matter.
 Open year-round, serving breakfast, lunch and dinner.